AtharvaMaskar26/DropBlocks/README.md

 ![upload](https://drive.google.com/uc?export=view&id=1auU2fvpEWyAXuTmR8z9s3F0GyOON-H2l)

 on clicking the choose file button a window will popup that wlll allow user to choose file from the system .
 User can enter description for the file if he wants.
-After clicking the upload button a transaction would get initiated.
+After clicking the upload button a transactions would get initiated.

 The file will then be added to the IPFS .
 IPFS is a peer to peer network for storing and sharing data in distributed file system .
 Ipfs will generate a hash value which will be unique for a every file
 This hash value is then stored onto the etherium blockchain .
 Once stored in the blockchain it cannot be changed thus ensuring security of the data